artemklevtsov/RGA/README.md

     - [Multi-Channel Funnels Reporting API](https://developers.google.com/analytics/devguides/reporting/mcf/v3): query the traffic source paths that lead to a user's goal conversion;
     - [Real Time Reporting API](https://developers.google.com/analytics/devguides/reporting/realtime/v3): report on activity occurring on your property at the moment;
     - [Metadata API](https://developers.google.com/analytics/devguides/reporting/metadata/v3): access the list of API dimensions and metrics and their attributes;
-* Auto-pagination to return more than 10,000 rows of the results by combining multiple data requests.
+* Auto-pagination to return more than 10,000 rows of the results by combining multiple data requests;
+* Shiny app to explore all the dimensions and metrics available through the Core Reporting API.

 ## Installation